jhampstead/dnm_qc/README.md

 1. DNMs that occur at multiallelic sites/in regions with many overlapping indel calls in proband, and
 2. Indels that are aligned differently in proband and parent because trios were not joint called.

 The program performs local Smith-Waterman alignment on overlapping indels and generates an alignment score.
-If the alignment score is greater than a threshold (set to the minimum length of the reference/alternate allele by default), the genotype of the proband is altered to reflect a heterozygous variant call so the variant is no longer called *de novo* by basic genotype filtering strategies.
+If the alignment score is greater than a threshold (set to the minimum length of the reference/alternate allele by default), the genotype of the putative parent-of-origin is altered to reflect a heterozygous variant call so the variant is no longer called *de novo* by basic genotype filtering strategies.
 There are some issues with this approach generally, but as a quick and dirty way to get rid of these dodgy indels it does the job.

 ![Depiction of genotype modification in proband](https://i.imgur.com/R6IZds7.png)